Telecommunication-Telemedia-Assessment/image_compression/README.md

 ## Dataset
 The full dataset is available on https://zenodo.org/record/3459357#.XY4DGB9fhhE.
-It can be automatically downloaded and extracted via "./download.sh".
+It can be automatically downloaded and extracted via `./download.sh`.
+*Important* the extracted dataset will be about 35GB in filesize.

 ## Encoding images